Smash Meter Updates

 There are 3 ways to consume Smash Meter:

-- Final Smash Attack (requires and consumes 100% to use)
+- Final Smash Attack: Requires and consumes 100% meter to use

 Power Shield